eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 $$ f( \cdot ) \sim \mathcal{GP} ( m( \cdot ), k( \cdot, \cdot ) ) $$

-Just for preciseness, $$ m( \cdot ) $$ must be a real function and $$ k( \cdot, \cdot ) $$ must be a valid kernel function to have a Gaussian Process.
+Just for preciseness, $$ m( \cdot ) $$ must be a real function and $$ k( \cdot, \cdot ) $$ must be a valid kernel function (which means being positive semidefinite) to have a Gaussian Process.

-In the same way that we can sample a random vector from a multivariate Normal distribution, we can sample a random function from a Gaussian distribution.
-Note the difference here: a vector is finite-sized in how we treat them, but a function is a mapping with a potentially infinite size codomain.
-And just like the types of vectors we get from a multivariate Normal distribution are determined by its mean vector and covariance matrix, the types of functions we get from a Gaussian Process are determined by the mean function $$ m( \cdot ) $$ and the covariance function $$ k( \cdot, \cdot ) .$$
+So, in the same way that we can sample a random vector from a multivariate Normal distribution, we can sample a random function from a Gaussian distribution.
+Note the difference here: a vector is finite-sized, but a function is a mapping with a potentially infinite size codomain.
+And just like the types of vectors that we sample from a multivariate Normal distribution are determined by its mean vector and covariance matrix, the types of functions we sample from a Gaussian Process are determined by the mean function $$ m( \cdot ) $$ and the covariance function $$ k( \cdot, \cdot ) .$$

-In determining the shape of the function we sample, the covariance function $$ k( \cdot, \cdot ) $$ is much more interesting than the mean function $$ m( \cdot ) .$$ In this post, I’ll only look at Gaussian Processes with a zero mean function, i.e. $$ m(\cdot) = 0,$$ and you should be able to see the effect this has on the functions we get from the examples below and how varying $$ m(\cdot) $$ would affect the types of functions sampled.
-I'll show you pictures of functions sampled from 5 different kernels, and in each of the figures, I show a picture with one function sampled from the Gaussian Process and another showing twenty functions sampled from the GP.
+The covariance function $$ k( \cdot, \cdot ) $$ is much more interesting than the mean function $$ m( \cdot ) .$$ It determines the shape of the function we sample.
+In this post, I’ll only look at one-dimensional Gaussian Processes with a zero mean function, i.e. $$ m(\cdot) = 0.$$ A non-zero mean function in the 1-dim case would just correspond to a vertical translation of the function.
+Below, we'll see 5 different kernels, and in each of the figures I show a graph with just one function and another graph showing twenty functions sampled from the GP.
 This isn't meant to be a thorough introduction to kernel function theory, but it'll hopefully give you a better understanding of the different types of kernel out there.

 <br>